-- a new electronic filing and case management system in the Business and Property Courts in London and seven other cities.
-Since 1 July 2019, the system has become mandatory for professional users in claims issued in the Queen's Bench Division since 1 January 2019;
+- a new electronic filing and case management system (CE File) in the Business and Property Courts in London and seven other cities.
+Since 1 July 2019, the system has also become mandatory for professional users in claims issued in the Queen's Bench Division since 1 January 2019;

-- the Online Civil Money Claims Pilot Scheme running from September 2019 to November 2021, which tests an online process for unrepresented claimants to start money claims with a value of £10,000 or less;
+- the online civil money claims pilot scheme running from August 2017 to November 2021, which tests an online process for unrepresented claimants to start money claims with a value of £10,000 or less;

 A single claim can be selected from any set of similar claims (including those governed by a GLO) to be advanced as a test case.
-There are no formal rules governing test cases and it is usually the parties who decide which cases will be selected to proceed to trial while others are stayed pending judgment in the test case.
-A recent example of a test case was the bank charges litigation where thousands of customers' claims in the County Court were stayed pending the outcome of the Office of Fair Trading's claim.19
+There is power for the court to order this in accordance with their case management powers under CPR 19 or the parties can agree a test case.
+An example of a test case was the bank charges litigation, where thousands of customers' claims in the County Court were stayed pending the outcome of the Office of Fair Trading's claim.23

 Collective proceedings for breaches of competition law

 In mid-2016, an application was made to commence a £14 billion follow-on claim against Mastercard for damages arising from the EU Commission's 2007 decision that Mastercard's European Economic Area (EEA) multilateral interchange fees breached Article 101(1) of the Treaty on the Functioning of the European Union.
-The CPO application was made by Walter Merricks, former Chief Ombudsman of the UK Financial Ombudsman Service, on behalf of approximately 46 million customers on an opt-out basis).
-At first instance, the CAT refused to grant the CPO, in a judgment dated 21 July 2017.21 The CAT considered the 'commonality' requirement and confirmed that it was not necessary for an applicant to show that all of the issues that would arise on an individual claim would be common to every other individual's claim.
+The CPO application was made by Walter Merricks, former Chief Ombudsman of the UK Financial Ombudsman Service, on behalf of approximately 46 million customers on an opt-out basis.
+At first instance, the CAT refused to grant the CPO, in a judgment dated 21 July 2017.25 The CAT considered the commonality requirement and confirmed that it was not necessary for an applicant to show that all of the issues that would arise on an individual claim would be common to every other individual's claim.
 However, the CAT found that the expert methodology put forward by Mr Merricks on the assessment of damages of all the claims was not suitable as it did not satisfy the test set out by the Supreme Court of Canada in Pro-Sys Consultants Ltd v.
-Microsoft Corp.
-SCC 57 (at Paragraph 118):
+Microsoft Corp26 (at paragraph 118):

 the expert methodology must be sufficiently credible or plausible to establish some basis in fact for the commonality requirement.
 This means that the methodology must offer a realistic prospect of establishing loss on a class-wide basis so that, if the overcharge is eventually established at the trial of the common issues, there is a means by which to demonstrate that it is common to the class (i.e. that passing on has occurred).
 The methodology cannot be purely theoretical or hypothetical, but must be grounded in the facts of the particular case in question.
 There must be some evidence of the availability of the data to which the methodology is to be applied.